-Trump calls out Sessions over 'disgraceful' handling of FISA probe
+Sessions pushes back on Trump after 'disgraceful' insult

+Washington (CNN)Attorney General Jeff Sessions pushed back against President Donald Trump's latest insult on Wednesday, prolonging an increasingly awkward public spat between the President and his top law enforcement official.

-Washington (CNN)President Donald Trump on Wednesday publicly chastised Attorney General Jeff Sessions over an investigation into alleged surveillance abuses.
+Trump chastised Sessions over an investigation into alleged surveillance abuses, calling his approach "disgraceful."

-The scathing tweet is the latest in a long line of public rebukes the President has leveled against his attorney general, a man who broke with much of his party to endorse Trump early in his presidential run.

 "Why is A.G.
 Jeff Sessions asking the Inspector General to investigate potentially massive FISA abuse.
 Will take forever, has no prosecutorial power and already late with reports on Comey etc," Trump wrote.
 "Isn't the I.G. an Obama guy?
 Why not use Justice Department lawyers?
 DISGRACEFUL!"

+Responding to Trump's tweet, the attorney general said in a statement that the Justice Department "initiated the appropriate process that will ensure complaints against this department will be fully and fairly acted upon if necessary."

+"As long as I am the attorney general, I will continue to discharge my duties with integrity and honor, and this department will continue to do its work in a fair and impartial manner according to the law and Constitution," Sessions said.

-Sessions said Tuesday that the Justice Department is looking at whether the FBI has properly handled applications for surveillance orders under the Foreign Intelligence Surveillance Act.
+Sessions had said Tuesday that the Justice Department is looking at whether the FBI has properly handled applications for surveillance orders under the Foreign Intelligence Surveillance Act.

 Sessions, appearing at a news conference announcing a new opioid task force, was asked about House Intelligence Chairman Devin Nunes' controversial memo outlining purported surveillance abuses and told reporters that "the inspector general will take that as one of the matters he'll deal with."